robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems/maximum-subarray.md

 Now we are out of recursion,  back to the original array `[-2,1,-3,4,-1,2,1,-5,4]` at the initial function call.
 The midpoint is `-1`, the max sum in the left subarray and the right subarrays are both `4`.

-Calculating the maximum contiguous sum for the lefthand side, starting from `4` that's left of the midpoint,
+Calculating the maximum contiguous sum for the lefthand side, starting from `4` that's left of the midpoint and traversing to the value at the first index `-2`, we see that the largest sum here is just the `4`.

 ## Dynamic Programming
 ### Kadane's Algorithm
 TODO